Space Rangers (TV series): Planets

+Production

+Space Rangers was produced as a six episode miniseries by CBS.
+Pen Densham developed the series over several years under its working title of Planetbusters with Densham emphasizing the focus of the show wasn't on pure science-fiction like Star Trek and was instead more focused on action-adventure.

 Episodes

 Media

 The complete series was released for a short time on VHS tape.
 It was later released to DVD for Region 2.

 On October 15, 2013, Mill Creek Entertainment released the complete series on DVD in Region 1.
 Oddly, the Mill Creek release contains two DVDs but contains all six episodes highly compressed onto the first disk, while the second disk has the same six episodes combined into three mini-movies of two episodes each.
 Furthermore, the Mill Creek release specifies a different episode order list versus the Episodes list above.
 The Mill Creek release specifies the order as: